 Funds education, workforce development, and social service programs for disadvantaged and homeless families in Greater Boston, and the Lakes Region and northern New Hampshire.

 Supports innovative strategies that provide transformative services to high-need youth in New England, as well as research into improving those services.
+It has played a catalytic role in supporting the field of complex trauma.
 The foundation also funds sustainable, economically viable agriculture and forestry endeavors on New England farm and conservation lands.
 Proposals by invitation only.